clega/cblegal-hugo/content/en/blog/acts-of-god-insurance-policies.md

 tags: ["act of god", "insurance", "peril", "tornado"]
 ---

 The words "Acts of God" conjure plagues of locusts and lice, and festering boils.
-But, after six tornadoes blew through the Ottawa area in September 2018, the phrase may also conjure something just as frightening to Ottawa homeowners: the possible denial of insurance benefits.
+But, after six tornadoes blew through the Ottawa area in September 2018, the phrase may also conjure something just as frightening to Ottawa homeowners: the possible denial of insurance coverage for damage to their property.